 Wagner: Parsifal - Windgassen, Mödl, Weber, London, Uhde, Böhme, Stolze, Streich, Töpper; Knappertsbusch.
 Bayreuth, 1952

-- Hans Knappertsbusch is the true star of this performance, as is the Bayreuth orchestra who bring a level of lyricism and emotion that I have never heard in this score.
-The string sections, in particular, sound as if they were populated by world-class soloists, both in their tone and their commitment to the melodic line.
-Listen to how they play through the long notes (I specifically chose excerpts in the sample that highlight their playing.)
-The intention never flags, which allows Knappertsbusch to revel in the magic of this score in a way that would be impossible with a lesser band.
+It is remarkable that this was just the second summer of the Bayreuth Festival after WWII, yet they had already achieved a level of artistic excellence rarely paralleled in the time since, anywhere in the world.
+Hans Knappertsbusch is the true star of this performance, as is the Bayreuth orchestra, who bring a level of lyricism and emotion to this score that I have never heard before.
+The string sections, in particular, sound as though they are populated by world-class soloists, both in tone and commitment to the melodic line.
+Listen to how they play through the long notes—this is highlighted in the sample I specifically chose.
+The intention never flags, allowing Knappertsbusch to revel in the magic of this score in a way that would be impossible with a lesser band.
+If you ever had reservations about Martha Mödl's vocal ability, this performance will put them all to rest.
+She sings with her signature dramatic commitment and remarkable vocal control.
+Not only are the dramatic moments full-throated, but she also manages some exquisite pianissimi.
+Wolfgang Windgassen's pristine tenor is perfectly cast in the title role.
+I could continue to sing the praises of Ludwig Weber's majestic Gurnemanz and George London's anguished Amfortas, but I will leave it at this—this *Parsifal* is near definitive.

 In Mono